amplitude/amplitude-docs/content/collections/source-catalog/en/snowflake.md

 With Amplitude's Snowflake integration, you can ingest Snowflake data directly into your Amplitude project.
 The integration supports four strategies to import your Snowflake data, depending on the data types you select.

 {{partial:admonition type="note" heading="Amplitude regional IP addresses"}}
-Depending on your company's network policy, you may need add these IP addresses to your allowlist in order for Amplitude's servers to access your Snowflake instance:
+Depending on your company's network policy, you may need to add these IP addresses to your allowlist in order for Amplitude's servers to access your Snowflake instance:

 | Region | IP Addresses                                    |
 | ------ | ----------------------------------------------- |